DestroyedClone/RiskOfBulletstorm/README.md

 Macho Brace: Gain +30% (+10% per stack) damage bonus upon using your utility.
 => TODO: Add check for CombatSkill, add check for equipment use

-Ring of Chest Friendship: Increases credits of interactables by 10% (+1% per stack)
+[nonfunctional] Ring of Chest Friendship: Increases credits of interactables by 10% (+1% per stack)

-Rocket-Powered Bullets: Increases projectile speed by 50% (+5% per stack).
+[nonfunctional] Rocket-Powered Bullets: Increases projectile speed by 50% (+5% per stack).

 Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.

-Scope: Reduces bullet spread by 10% (+5% per stack).
+[nonfunctional] Scope: Reduces bullet spread by 10% (+5% per stack).

-Scouter: Shows enemy health and damage in chat on hit.
+[nonfunctional] Scouter: Shows enemy health and damage in chat on hit.
 Only shows number of digits depending on InventoryCount.
 DamageType only shows up after 2 Scouters.

 ## Red